Vinnie Pasquantino Player Props: Royals vs. Braves

-Vinnie Pasquantino -- hitting .355 with five doubles, two home runs, seven walks and four RBI in his past 10 games -- will be in action for the Kansas City Royals against the Atlanta Braves, with Charlie Morton on the hill, on April 14 at 8:10 PM ET.
+The Kansas City Royals, including Vinnie Pasquantino (hitting .333 in his past 10 games, with four doubles, two home runs, eight walks and three RBI), battle starter Bryce Elder and the Atlanta Braves at Kauffman Stadium, Saturday at 4:10 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Rangers.
+In his last game he had a hitless performance (0-for-3) against the Braves.

 Vinnie Pasquantino Game Info & Props vs. the Braves